ietf-wg-cellar/matroska-specification/chapters.md

 This is the case when `ChapProcessCodecID` = 0\.
 This is a script language build for Matroska purposes.
 The inspiration comes from ActionScript, javascript and other similar scripting languages.
 The commands are stored as text commands, in UTF-8\.
 The syntax is C like, with commands spanned on many lines, each terminating with a ";".
 You can also include comments at the end of lines with "//" or comment many lines using "/* \*/".
 The scripts are stored in ChapProcessData.
 For the moment ChapProcessPrivate is not used.

 The one and only command existing for the moment is `GotoAndPlay( ChapterUID );`.
-As the same suggests, it means that when this command is encountered, the playback SHOULD jump to the Chapter specified by the UID and play it.
+As the same suggests, it means that when this command is encountered, the `Matroska Player` SHOULD jump to the `Chapter` specified by the UID and play it.

 ### DVD menu (1)